Skip to main content

 How Much B12 Is in My Injection?

 Our compounded GLP-1 formulations contain a therapeutically effective dose of B12 (cyanocobalamin).
-The exact amount is calibrated by our 503A-licensed pharmacy partners to provide meaningful benefit without unnecessary excess.
+The exact amount is calibrated by our independent, state-licensed compounding pharmacy partners to provide meaningful benefit without unnecessary excess.

 Will I Feel the B12 Working?

 Many patients report feeling more energetic within the first 1-2 weeks of treatment.
-Some notice:
+Some notice clearer thinking, better mood, more motivation to exercise, and less fatigue despite eating less.

 Results vary by individual, but the B12 component is working in the background whether you "feel" it or not.